PhilipWafula/Flask-Server-Side/README.md

 ```

 ### Testing
-To conduct some gorilla tests on the API, import the provided `test_apis_postman_collections.json` into your postmasn
+To conduct some gorilla tests on the API, import the provided `test_apis_postman_collections.json` into your postman
 application and run the tests from there.

 ### Background tasks